mobizt/FirebaseClient/README.md

 In some Arduino boards that works with [`WiFiNINA`](https://github.com/arduino/nina-fw) and `WiFi101` firmwares, the database URL that ends with `firebasedatabase.app` may not work after the SSL certificate was upload into the board firmware which causes Realtime Database server connection failure.

-This issue was found on MKR 1000 WiFi board wuth `WiFi101`firmware at the moment while MKR WiFi 1010 with with [`WiFiNINA`](https://github.com/arduino/nina-fw) firmware does not have certificate issue.
+This issue was found on MKR 1000 WiFi board with `WiFi101`firmware at the moment while MKR WiFi 1010 with [`WiFiNINA`](https://github.com/arduino/nina-fw) firmware does not have certificate issue.

 We don't investigate in to the Arduino firmwares to find the root cause, then `us-central1` region for `DATABASE_NAME.firebaseio.com` URL should be selected for this case.